Gakkou no Kaidan (学校の怪談)

 While there may have been content originally produced by ADV Films for their release of Ghost Stories, the new Discotek Media release features all 20-episodes over three discs but absolutely no bonus content.
 This is a pity, as it would have been great to have seen a compilation of commentaries that ADV Films liked to throw into some of their series (Princess Tutu in particular comes to mind).

 Not all the comedy may have aged well and some would have been hit-or-miss even a decade ago, Ghost Stories’ English dub resulted in a series which may have sold very poorly at launch being one that is still worth having available for purchase today.
-While known to have worked on some questionable English dubs before, this is one of the highlights from Foster’s career in ADR Directing, and shines as an entertaining and very original anime series.
+This is one of the highlights from Foster’s career in ADR Directing, and shines as an entertaining and very original anime series.
 The question is… will we ever see something like this again, where a failed anime series is given new life through comedy?
 Unfortunately no Australian anime publisher has licensed this title, and as with many older titles it is becoming increasingly unlikely that there will be a release outside of the US.